1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 #### Top foods and how to incorporate them into your diet.

-Raw Dandelion greens – chopped and used like parsley as a garnish Raw Leeks – finely sliced added to salads
+Raw Dandelion greens – chopped and used like parsley as a garnish, Raw Leeks – finely sliced added to salads,
-Under-ripe bananas
+Under-ripe bananas,
-Raw Asparagus – Fermented
+Raw Asparagus – Fermented,
-Raw or Cooked onions – Salads or salad dressings
+Raw or Cooked onions – Salads or salad dressings,
-Raw garlic – Dips like Hummus
+Raw garlic – Dips like Hummus.

  ![raw onion and garlic]({{ site.url }}/images/probiotic-prebotic/preandpro3.jpg)